Al M.

 Pre-payment in full is required at time of registration.

-Refunds will be issued for cancellations up to two weeks prior to the date of workshop.
+Refunds will be issued for cancellations up to one week prior to the date of workshop.

-Reach Yoga credit only is given for cancellations at least seven (7) days prior to the workshop.
+Reach Yoga account credit only is given for cancellations within seven (7) days prior to the workshop.

 If Reach Yoga cancels a workshop, a full refund will be issued.